The Brood: Filming

 Eggar recalled the production crew being very small, with only around seven crew members in total while she was filming her sequences, many of them "academics and PhDs, standing there holding lights".
 Her scenes were shot over a period of three days.
 To portray the brood of children, Cronenberg cast a group of child gymnasts from Toronto.

-This was the first film scored by composer Howard Shore.
-Shore's work consists in a composition for chamber orchestra strongly reminiscent of the Second Viennese School's Arnold Schoenberg, Alban Berg and Anton Webern.
-The technically difficult score by Shore is performed by professional players.
-Shore has written the music for all but one of Cronenberg's subsequent films.
+The Brood was the first Cronenberg film to have an original soundtrack.
+Howard Shore has written the music for most of Cronenberg's subsequent films.

 Release

 Censorship

 The Brood had cuts demanded for an R-rating for its theatrical release in the United States.
 Eggar conceived the idea of licking the new fetuses that her character Nola Carveth has spawned.
 "I just thought that when cats have their kittens or dogs have puppies (and I think at that time I had about 8 dogs), they lick them as soon as they’re born.
 Lick, lick, lick, lick, lick…," Eggar said.

 However, when the climactic scene was censored, Cronenberg responded: "I had a long and loving close-up of Samantha licking the fetus […] when the censors, those animals, cut it out, the result was that a lot of people thought she was eating her baby.
 That's much worse than I was suggesting."